Th0masIE/Password-Generator/README.md

 Enter the desired length for the password: 8
 Generated Password: Yp@2rBz6
 Password Strength: Medium
-Do you want to generate another password? (yes/no): no
+Do you want to generate another password? (y/n): n
 ```